defenseunicorns/maru-runner/adr/0002-scripting-engine.md

 Risor has a bunch of built-in modules for DevOps use cases and is totally pluggable for our own implementation.
-These modules in particular come to mind as potentially useful for delivery:
+These modules in particular come to mind as potentially useful for delivery and the software factory developer persona "Kay":

 - [`aws`](https://risor.io/docs/modules/aws)
 - [`vault`](https://risor.io/docs/modules/vault)